MSG Detachment

 USCon Nha Trang (deactivated)

-USCon Bien Hoa (deactivated)
+USCon Bien Hoa (deactivate

 CIA Factbook: Vietnam